RCLSTN/receipt-manager/README.md

 5. Create folder "C:\queue\pcoxPrint" and place receipt-manager files within it

 6. Use a shortcut to launch "receipt-manager.pyw" or use the provided shortcut

+7. Follow the instructions in printer_setup.png to create the printer you will send receipt jobs to
 ```